fbpx

 Notes

-• HOW TO FREEZE HOMEMADE WAFFLES: Place cooled waffles between sheets of waxed paper or parchment paper.
+• How to freeze waffles: Place cooled waffles between sheets of waxed paper or parchment paper.
 (Ice crystals will form on the surface of warm waffles.)
 Slide them into a large zip-top bag.
 Remove excess air.
 Freeze for up to 1 month.

 • Prep Time: 10 Minutes